American Forts: West

 (1944 - unknown), Tumon

-The U.S. Army Air Force built the field for bombers.
+Built by the U.S. Army Air Force for B-29 bombers.
 The former base is now an industrial park.
 Two Japanese 120mm dual-purpose guns are on display in front of the Black Construction Company.

 Tamuning